mattermost/docs/source/install/troubleshooting.rst

 Depending on the type of error or problem you're experiencing, refer to the sections below for troubleshooting guidance.
 If you're a new user, it might help to go over the installation steps again to confirm the process.

-If you have a `paid subscription to a Mattermost offering </about/editions-and-offerings.html>`_, such as `Mattermost Professional </about/editions-and-offerings.html#mattermost-professional>`_ or `Mattermost Enterprise </about/editions-and-offerings.html#mattermost-enterprise>`_, you're entitled to open support tickets via our `online support portal <https://support.mattermost.com/hc/en-us/requests/new>`_.
+If you have a :doc:`paid subscription to a Mattermost offering </about/editions-and-offerings>`, such as :ref:`Mattermost Professional <about/editions-and-offerings:mattermost professional>` or :ref:`Mattermost Enterprise <about/editions-and-offerings:mattermost enterprise>`, you're entitled to open support tickets via our `online support portal <https://support.mattermost.com/hc/en-us/requests/new>`_.

 Additionally, peer-to-peer support is available for all Mattermost users in our `troubleshooting forum <https://forum.mattermost.com/c/trouble-shoot>`__ and on our `community server <https://community.mattermost.com/core/channels/peer-to-peer-help>`_.